ForeverDavid/gpulib/README.md

 The contract:

  * x64 Linux and X11 only.
 Doesn't target Windows, macOS, WebGL or OpenGL ES devices.
- * Not all modern OpenGL extensions are used, only those which are supported on low-end integrated GPUs and Mesa.
+ * Not all modern OpenGL extensions are used, only those which are supported on low-end GPUs and latest Mesa.

 Features: